 2. What do I need to do in order to prove my Essure claim is valid?

 A qualified Essure lawyer knows what evidence will prove this particular device (not anything else) injured you.
 In addition, a good lawyer will tell you at the beginning whether or not you have a valid case.
 This is vital, since the wrong attorney may pursue a case without the necessary evidence.
 Doing so will just waste time — and could disqualify you from filing a legitimate Essure claim in the future.

 3. How much experience do you have handling mass tort cases like mine?

 Not all claims are equal, and mass tort cases can be notoriously complex.
 Ask your attorney to share any past experience with mass torts (cases with multiple plaintiffs involved).
 And don’t be afraid to ask for details about the mass tort cases he or she recently litigated.
-While mass tort experience isn’t required, it can be extremely beneficial — especially if you’re racing the clock.
+While mass tort experience isn’t required, it is helpful — especially if you’re racing the clock.

 How to Find a Qualified Essure Lawyer In Your Area

-Not sure how to find an Essure lawyer in your area with experience handling injury cases just like yours?
-Fill out this free claim review form and we’ll match you with an experienced Essure lawyer in your ZIP code.
-First, you’ll answer a few questions to establish your claim’s eligibility.
+Not sure how to find a qualified Essure lawyer in your area to help you?
+Fill out this free claim review form and we’ll match you with a qualified Essure lawyer.
+First, you’ll answer three questions to establish your claim’s eligibility.
 Shortly after submitting your information, a qualified attorney will call to discuss your case.
-This consultation’s completely free, and you’re not obligated to use the same lawyer if you move forward.
-You can ask questions and get confidential advice on how to get justice and compensation you deserve for your injuries.
+This call is completely free, and you’re not obligated to have the same lawyer handle your claim.
+You can ask questions and get confidential advice on how to get the justice and compensation you deserve.